ExpressLRS/Docs/docs/software/user-defines.md

 Both require [OpenTX `2.3.12`](https://www.open-tx.org/) or above.
 In order to install it, you will have to use OpenTX companion application.

+Deviation radio users such as those with the T8SGv2/v3 should disable this feature.

 You can also use [EdgeTX](https://github.com/EdgeTX/edgetx).

 ```